IMPORTANT INFORMATION & INSTRUCTIONS FOR PROPER CARE

 Do not submerge in water.
 Wipe heavy perspiration and moisture with a soft cloth.

 Do not expose to cleaners, soaps, perfumes, cosmetics, etc. Be aware that salt and oil will deteriorate rubber.
-Clean with a soft cloth and warm soapy water.
+Clean with a soft cloth and warm water.

 If your watch is equipped with a screw down crown, make sure it is secured down in a locked position to ensure its water resistance.